-When people feel and behave without the need for the unnecessary filters of 'small p' politics, point-scoring and defensive calculating the level of trust grows and with that trust comes openness.
-Openness to saying what you really think, openness to new ways of doing things, openness genuinely seek to understand alternative points of view.
-When teams are able to achieve this it's common that they speed up their decision making, increase clarity and the quality of results.
+When people feel and behave without the need for the unnecessary filters of 'small p' politics, point-scoring and defensive calculating the level of trust grows, and with that trust comes openness.
+Openness to saying what you really think, openness to new ways of doing things, and openness to genuinely seek to understand alternative points of view.
+When teams are able to achieve this it's common that they speed up their decision making, and increase clarity and the quality of results.

 Achieving the above can't just be learned in textbooks.
 Teams need to put effort into making their collective potential count.
 As a result, this effort tends to get deprioritised in favour of the latest and loudest 'crisis'.
 The irony is that teams spend more time dealing with the fallout of not working on their performance.